Frequently Asked Questions

 Fix: right-click the incorrectly classified chapter in the sidebar and choose Move to Front Matter, then select the correct type.

-Does Stet modify my original Word document?
+Does Stet modify my original manuscript?

 Never.
 Stet makes a copy of your manuscript when you import it.
 The original .docx is stored inside your .stet project file and is never touched.
 You can always re-import from your original if anything goes wrong.